 What is Customer Obsession in PM Interviews?

 Customer obsession in PM interviews is not just about stating that you're customer-focused, but about demonstrating a deep understanding of customer needs and pain points.
-In a recent debrief, a hiring manager noted that 80% of candidates claimed to be customer-obsessed, but only 20% could provide specific examples of how they'd applied customer feedback to improve a product.
+In a recent debrief, a hiring manager noted that most candidates claimed to be customer-obsessed, but only 20% could provide specific examples of how they'd applied customer feedback to improve a product.
 Not having a framework to organize your thoughts, but having a structured approach to understanding customer needs, is the key to success.

 How Do I Apply the Customer Obsession Framework?